 Breaking Free from the Excuse of ‘Moderation’

 As we explore the relationship between diet and health, it's time to challenge the widely accepted notion of "everything in moderation."
 With approximately 70% of Americans living with chronic illnesses, we must scrutinize how our eating habits contribute to these conditions.
-Many individuals use the idea of moderation to justify unhealthy food choices, yet this mindset may be hindering their journey toward better health.
-Let’s dive into why moderation can be misleading and how to embrace a more mindful approach to nutrition.
+Many individuals use the idea of moderation to justify unhealthy food choices, yet this mindset may be hindering their journey toward better health and long-term metabolic wellness.

 The Changing Landscape of Diet and Nutrition